The Holocaust in Poland: Liquidation of the ghettos

-Plans to kill most of the Jews in the General Government were affected by various goals of the SS (Schutzstaffel), military, and civil administration; stretching from purely racial one to the more pragmatic, such as the need to reduce the amount of food consumed by Jews, in order enable a slight increase in rations to non-Jewish Poles, and combat the black market, to avoid hunger and increase of the resistance among them.
+Plans to kill most of the Jews in the General Government were affected by various goals of the SS (Schutzstaffel), military, and civil administration, stretching from purely racial goals to more pragmatic ones, such as the need to reduce the amount of food consumed by Jews— thus enabling a slight increase in rations to non-Jewish Poles, a partial defense against the black market, and the avoidance of both hunger and an increase in resistance among them.
 By mid-1942, Nazi leaders decided to allow only 300,000 Jews to survive in the General Government by the end of the year for forced labor; for the most part, only those working in armaments production were spared.
 On 19 July, Himmler decreed the "resettlement of the entire Jewish population of the General Government should have been implemented and completed by 31 December 1942"; henceforth, Jews would only be allowed to live in Warsaw, Częstochowa, Kraków, and Majdanek.
 The majority of ghettos were liquidated in mass executions nearby, especially if they were not near a train station.
 Larger ghettos were more commonly liquidated during multiple deportations to extermination camps.
 During this campaign around 1.8 million Jews were murdered in the largest killing operation of the Holocaust.

 In order to reduce resistance the ghetto would be raided without warning, usually in the early morning, and the extent of the operation would be concealed as long as possible.
 Trawniki men (Trawnikimänner) made up of Soviet prisoners-of-war or Polish Blue Police would cordon off the ghetto while the German Order Police and Security Police carried out the action.
 In addition to local non-Jewish collaborators, the Jewish councils and Jewish ghetto police were often ordered to assist with liquidation actions, although these Jews were in most cases murdered later.
 Chaotic, capriciously executed selections determined who would be loaded onto the trains.
 Many Jews were shot during the action—making up perhaps 20 percent or more of the total deaths—often leaving ghettos strewn with corpses.
 Surviving Jews were forced to clean up the bodies and collect any valuables from the victims.